From Panic to Purpose

 When I quit my news anchor job in the fall of 1998, Bill Clinton and Monica Lewinsky were dominating the headlines.

 In the year following the panic attack, I binged on self-help books, personal growth workshops, and audio recordings by spiritual teachers.
-I’d committed to therapy and joined the 12-Step world to heal childhood wounds and dysfunctional patterns that were no longer serving me.
+I’d committed to therapy and joined the 12-Step world to heal the wounds of my traumatic childhood and the dysfunctional patterns that were no longer serving me.
 My life began to feel saner and, when I finally quit my job with none other in sight, I did so because I trusted that I’d be okay.
 I had no kids, no debt, good health and cheap rent.
 I could afford to take risks, and I was rewarded for them.
 My resignation letter was barely out of the printer when I had two exciting freelance offers to sustain me for several months.

 I’d taken the leap, and the nets were appearing.

 A month after leaving my job, I met a psychic named JT at the gym.
 We struck up a conversation on the treadmills one day and he offered to give me a free reading.
 Being someone with no clear plan for the future, I accepted.
 Among other predictions, JT told me, “You will teach one day in your purpose way.”

 While I was more interested in knowing when I’d meet my soul mate, his odd words gave me some hope.